blayes/blayes.github.io/_pages/about.md

 My current research interests are focused on scalable Bayesian computations and dimension reduction.
 I have focused on scaling posterior computations using the divide-and-conquer technique.
 Recently, I have been interested in the applications of Gaussian processes for biomedical data analysis.

 I have extensive experience in collaborating with scientists and teaching statistics to students from diverse areas and varied expertise.
-I am working closely with [Stephanie Gilbertson-White](http://www.nursing.uiowa.edu/faculty-staff/faculty-directory/sgilbertsonwhite) and [Rainbo Hultman](https://hultman.lab.uiowa.edu/).
+I am working closely with many colleagues at Iowa.
 I have developed and taught a class on statistical learning at at the University of Iowa since Fall 2016.

 Funding
 ======